YoQuieroAyudar/fundraising-API-Interfaces/README.md

 Feel free to open an issue or create a PR.

 ## Support- us
-Feel free to suport this charity donation project.
+Feel free to support this charity donation project.